PerErikAndreas/gallerycomponent/src/components/galleryComponent/README.md

 ## Features

-- **Search Function:** Users can enter a search words, and the gallery will display images related to the entered word.
+- **Search Function:** Users can enter search words, and the gallery will display images related to the entered word.
-- **Dynamic Loading:** The gallery supports dynamic loading, allowing users to load more images as they scroll or interact with the application.
+- **Dynamic Loading:** The gallery supports dynamic loading, allowing users to load more images as they scroll to the bottom.
 - **Responsive Design:** The gallery is designed to be responsive, providing a seamless experience across various devices and browsers.

 ## Getting Started